Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 First of all, let's break down their findings: The main results from the bar chart show that by far marijuana is the most common addiction amongst UK youth, followed by alcohol and prescription drugs.

 Now, you might ask yourself how addictions can affect the lives of young people.
 Most effects can be categorized into physical and social issues.
-Physical issues are for example the damage to your liver that is caused by Alcohol consumption.
+Physical issues are for example the damage to your liver that is caused by alcohol consumption.
 Arguing with your friends and family would be an example for a social issue.

 Let's think about what schools can do to prevent this.
 In my opinion pupils should be educated about the risks of consuming drugs and if they plan to try them anyway information on how they can do that in a safe and controlled environment should be provided.